-Top 5 Reasons Why Always Aiming for Perfection is Not a Good Thing for Us.
+Top 5 Reasons Why Aiming for Perfection Is Not a Good Thing

 When I was young, I think highly of the word “Perfect.”
 In fact, whenever I do something back then, I always keep in my mind that I need to make it perfect.
 It is the only way that people will take notice of my project and of me.